craigshoemaker/microsoft-docs-edit-launcher/README.md

 ### Why does it tell me a page is not editable after I click the edit button?

 Some pages on docs.microsoft.com don't feature an edit button rendered on the page.
 This button is required for the extension to work.

+### Why do I have to run this as an unpacked extension in developer mode?

+For security considerations Chrome blocks packed extensions that are not listed in the Chrome web store.
+This extension isn't meant for widespread use, so you must use the unpacked version for now.